-Day 1-2: Vientiane
+Day 1-2: Arrive Vientiane

-Fly overnight to Vientiane.
-You will be met at the airport arrivals hall by your Local Guide and/or National Escort from Wendy Wu Tours.
+Fly to Vientiane where you will be met at the airport arrivals hall by your Local Guide and/or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time travel to your hotel for check in.

 Vientiane - Vientiane, Laos' laid-back capital, mixes French colonial architecture with Buddhist temples such as the golden, 16th-century Pha That Luang, a national symbol.
-Along broad boulevards and tree-lined streets are notable shrines including Wat Si Saket, which features thousands of Buddha images, and Wat Si Muang, built on a Hindu shrine.
+Along broad boulevards and treelined streets are notable shrines including Wat Si Saket, which features thousands of Buddha images, and Wat Si Muang, built on a Hindu shrine.
 Many bakeries, cafes and villas seem straight out of 19th-century Paris.